andyiac/sublime_diary/readme.md

-# Sublime Text 3 plugin for my daily diary
+# Sublime Text 3 plugin for my daily logs

-This is a little plugin which adds a new command to the Tools menu, which creates a new file for the day if it doesn't exist and adds a new heading for the new entry.
+This is a little plugin which adds some new commands to the Tools menu, that help create and update the markdown/yaml files I use for daily logging.
 Quite possibly only useful for me.

 ## Installation